Kyle Lewis Player Props: Diamondbacks vs. Dodgers

 - The pitching staff for the Dodgers had a collective 9.1 K/9 last season, the fifth-best in the league.

-- Dodgers pitchers combined to surrender 152 home runs (0.9 per game), the sixth-fewest in baseball.
+- Dodgers pitchers combined to give up 152 home runs (0.9 per game), the sixth-fewest in baseball.

-- Kershaw takes the mound for his first start of the season for the Dodgers.
+- Kershaw (1-0) takes the mound for the Dodgers to make his second start this season.

-- The 35-year-old lefty last appeared Thursday, Oct.
-13 against the San Diego Padres, when he started and went five innings.
+- The left-hander last pitched on Sunday against the Arizona Diamondbacks, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.